Love Story (1970 film)

+Love Story proved a pop culture sensation of the 1970s, spawning several imitations, parodies, and homages, and is credited with having re-energized the cinematic melodrama in Hollywood.
+A sequel film, Oliver's Story, followed in 1978.
 The film is considered one of the most romantic by the American Film Institute (No. 9 on the list) and is one of the highest-grossing films of all time adjusted for inflation.
-It was followed by a sequel, Oliver's Story (1978), starring O'Neal with Candice Bergen.

 Plot

-Oliver Barrett IV, heir of an American upper-class East Coast family, attends Harvard College where he plays ice hockey.
-He meets Jennifer "Jenny" Cavilleri, a quick-witted, working-class Radcliffe College student of classical music; they fall in love despite their differences.
-At Cornell, Oliver loses his temper during the hockey game, and Harvard loses to Cornell, 4–3.
-His father drives all the way to Ithaca, NY, only to see Harvard lose the game and Ivy League title.
-Oliver then turns down his father's offer of a ride back to Boston and help getting into Harvard Law School.
+Oliver Barrett IV, heir of a family with generational wealth, attends Harvard College, where he majors in social studies and plays ice hockey.
+He meets Jennifer "Jenny" Cavilleri, a quick-witted, working-class Radcliffe College student majoring in classical music.
+He invites her to a hockey game versus Dartmouth College and they fall in love despite their differences.

+Later, Oliver's father drives a long distance to Ithaca, New York, to see his son's hockey game against Cornell University for the All-Ivy title.
+Barrett is suspended from the game for fighting and Harvard loses to Cornell, 4–3.
+Oliver turns down his father's offer of a steak dinner and help in getting into Harvard Law School.

-Oliver is upset that he does not figure in Jenny's plans to study in Paris.
-She accepts his marriage proposal and he takes her to the Barrett mansion to meet his parents, who are judgmental and unimpressed.
-Oliver's father says he will cut him off financially if he marries Jenny, but after graduation they marry, nonetheless.
+Jenny reveals that she has a scholarship in Paris arranged for after her Radcliffe graduation.
+Oliver is upset that he does not figure in Jenny's plans and proposes marriage.
+She accepts his proposal and he takes her to the Barrett mansion to meet his parents, who are uncomfortable with her Italian-American and blue-collar background.
+Oliver's father says he will cut him off financially if he marries Jenny.